jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Some argue that this time is different because previous abstractions were deterministic while AI is not deterministic.

-I used to agree with that argument.

-Then I encountered a comment online that changed my thinking:
+I used to agree with that argument, then I encountered a comment online that changed my thinking:

 > We have always had non-determinism.
 Human developers have always been non-deterministic.